Website Manager

 Frequently Asked Questions

-Q: Where can I get one of those fancy concussion forms I need to sign?
+Q: Where can I get one of those concussion forms I need to sign?

 A: You can get it by clicking here, but don't forget to read it first before signing it.
 It's got good stuff in there.